 - various issuers on securities law and Listing Rule compliance

 - on a fisheries industry export joint venture

 - a major New Zealand listed corporate on its capital return, and

-- on a wide range of other transactions, including acquisitions, joint ventures and service arrangements, for both domestic and offshore clients.
+- on a wide range of other transactions, including acquisitions, investment arrangements, joint ventures and service arrangements, for both domestic and offshore clients.